guibueno/guibueno.github.io/_docs/02-integration.markdown

 By analyzing the history of CALL and the current perspectives of MALL, we are left with no evidence that language learning softwares are shifting towards the Post-Method era (with approaches, rather than methods).

-On the contrary, the notion of a mechanical tutor is essentially in the DNA of language learning softwares.
+On the contrary, the notion of a computer as a mechanical tutor (as seen in the Behaviouristic CALL period) is essentially in the DNA of language learning softwares.
 As such, they are expected to incorporate a particular method and guide the learners through it.
+The current landscape of language learning services shows that most companies are constantly reproducing this mentality

-The current landscape of language learning services shows that most companies are constantly reproducing that "obsession" with their competing methods (see: <a href="/docs/02-needs/06-landscape-audit.markdown">Landscape Audit</a>).
+ (see: <a href="/docs/02-needs/06-landscape-audit.markdown">Landscape Audit</a>).

 As a result, rather than helping language learners integrate the **endless resources** that are now available, the "networked computer" now offers a sea of distributed, individualized options that compete to be the best.